 - Children of non-attending families with high caries rates

 - Children at risk of dental neglect for social reasons

 - Patients with medical conditions which may temporarily compromise activity

 The provision of specialised dental treatment on patients who are referred to the PCDS for a course or individual item of treatment outside the skills of the referring dentist that may be required to meet their specific needs, but who remain a patient of the referring dentist.
 These include:-

-- Single intervention extractions for children using sedation or GA (use referral Form B)
+- Single intervention extractions for children using sedation or GA (use NHS England South West Referral Form)

 - Patients requiring minor oral surgery outside of the scope of a primary care dental practitioner (use referral Form A)

-- Single intervention treatment such as simple extractions or course of treatment for teenagers or adults, using sedation or other patient management techniques (use referral Form B)
+- Single intervention treatment such as simple extractions or course of treatment for teenagers or adults, using sedation or other patient management techniques (use NHS England South West Referral Form)

-- Paediatric dental care, especially behavioural management, to complete a course of treatment (use referral Form B)
+- Paediatric dental care, especially behavioural management, to complete a course of treatment (use NHS England South West Referral Form)

 The above lists of patient types are not exhaustive and there will always be some grey areas.